watspeed/cloud-computing-security-essentials/lab5/lab5-guide.md

 ## 1. Check Local Machine Network with `ifconfig`

-To check the local node configuration, we can use the following commands:

-One of the common tools is `ifconfig`. `ifconfig` is a legacy command and is slowly being replaced by the `ip` command.
+To check the configuration of the local node, one commonly used command is `ifconfig`. `ifconfig` is a legacy command and is slowly being replaced by the `ip` command.
 Nevertheless, it is still widely supported.
 Users can access important information such as their network interface's IP address (Internet Protocol address), subnet mask, default gateway, and DNS server configurations by running the `ifconfig` command.
 It is a useful tool for quickly diagnosing network connectivity difficulties, validating network settings, and acquiring critical network information.

 • Run `ifconfig` with no arguments to print essential information about all active network interfaces: